 But participatory budgeting needs to go beyond engagement.
 Government bodies must be upfront about their spending decisions and priorities.

 “It’s about creating an ecosystem in which we can work together and strengthen one another,” Bachman says.
-“If you have participatory budgeting without fiscal transparency.”
+“You can’t have participatory budgeting without fiscal transparency.”

 The hearing O’Rourke had planned during City Council’s Standing Committee on Global Opportunities and the Creative/Innovative Economy has already been postponed at least twice, with no new date scheduled.

-The hearing was supposed to have three segments: one to introduce equitable budgeting and why it’s a good idea for the City; a second featuring a guest speaker describing how the City decides on its budgets and ways that process has changed over the years; and a third that would be an “imagination exercise,” asking attendees where they believe municipal money can be best spent.
-On the proposed docket to speak: Mural Arts founder Jane Golden, Committee of Seventy Program Manager Brisa Dìaz-Zorrilla, along with Bachman.
+The hearing was supposed to have three segments: one to introduce equitable budgeting and why it’s a good idea for the City; an overview of how the city decides on its budgets and the ways that process has changed over the years; and a third that would be an “imagination exercise,” asking attendees where they believe municipal money can be best spent.
+On the proposed docket to speak: Mural Arts founder Jane Golden, Budget Justice: On Building Grassroots Politics and Solidarities, author Celine Su, Committee of Seventy Program Manager Brisa Dìaz-Zorrilla, along with Bachman.

 For now, though, you can weigh in the way you’ve been able the past few years: The portable office inside a shipping container at LOVE Park reopens April 17, kicking off at least a month of related events, including interactive “Budget 101” workshops in the Northeast, Rittenhouse Square, South, West, North and Northwest Philly.